aditya-aswani/freecodecamp-product-landing-page/README.md

-A FreeCodeCamp Project on how to build a product landing page
+A FreeCodeCamp Project on how to build a product landing page.
+This site can also be accessed on pausepal.app.